VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 1. Limited Prior Exposure to Game-Based Learning (GBL)
 	- Most students have rarely (24) or never (10) participated in game-based learning.
-	- This suggests that your peer feedback game might be a novel experience, requiring clear onboarding to ensure students understand how it works.
+	- This suggests that the peer feedback game might be a novel experience, requiring clear onboarding to ensure students understand how it works.
 2. Potential for Increased Engagement
 	- Since many students enjoy games but haven’t experienced GBL much, this presents an opportunity to introduce an engaging and effective new learning strategy.
 	- Their lack of prior exposure may lead to curiosity or skepticism, so explaining why and how the game improves feedback will be key.